Image1

 Mediation Vs. Litigation Options

-In mediation, there will be a neutral third party who helps facilitate discussions between you and your spouse to reach agreements on issues like asset division and child custody.
-This is for cooperative decision-making and is more cost-effective and quicker than litigation.
+In mediation, a neutral third party helps facilitate discussions between you and your spouse to reach agreements on such issues as asset division and child custody.
+Cooperative decision-making in this process is much cheaper and quicker than litigation.

 Conclusion